CoddyXox/bedrock-wiki/docs/documentation/queries.md

 ## query.is_item_name_any

-Formatted like: `query.is_item_name_any('slot.weapon.mainhand', 0, 'namespace:item_name')`
+This don't work properly and some of this won't work Formatted like: `query.is_item_name_any('slot.weapon.mainhand', 0, 'namespace:item_name')`

 Takes the equipment slot name first, followed by the slot index value, and then the list of item names with namespaces after it.